afrase/kodiswift/docs/caching.rst

 Caching Decorator
 -----------------

-xbmcswift2 provides a convenient caching decorator to automatically cache the output of a function.
+kodiswift provides a convenient caching decorator to automatically cache the output of a function.
 For example, suppose we have a function ``get_api_data``, that goes out to a remote API and fetches lots of data.
 If the website only updates the API once a day, it doesn't make sense to make this request every